 As a child, she wanted to play the piano, but her mum was not keen on Steph playing instruments that required the use of two hands.
 This is because Steph was born with Macrodactyly, which in Greek means ‘big finger’.
 The condition results in toes or fingers being abnormally large due to the overgrowth of the underlying bone, nerve and soft tissue.

 During her music degree at Birmingham University, a love of playing folk music blossomed, and crucially she was able to hire a harp.
-She played with her right hand on top to begin with, but soon realised she needed to swap her hands.
-Now, all Steph’s instruments are commissioned specifically for her, making the best use of Steph’s hands as they are.
+She played with her right hand on top to begin with but soon realised she needed to swap her hands.
+Now, all of Steph’s instruments are commissioned specifically for her, making the best use of her hands as they are.

-“Another way that I developed my lever harp skills was learning to play jazz harp with the team who created the United Kingdom Harp Association (UKHA) Wild Strings Jazz & Pop Harp Festival in 2018.
-The challenge of fast jazz chords and managing lots of enharmonic spelling on the fly has been a massive help in underpinning my chromatic skills.”
+“Another way that I developed my lever harp skills was learning to play jazz harp with the team who created the United Kingdom Harp Association (UKHA) Wild Strings Jazz & Pop Harp Festival in 2018,” she says. ” The challenge of fast jazz chords and managing lots of enharmonic spelling on the fly has been a massive help in underpinning my chromatic skills.”

 Since 2012, Steph’s worked with the British Paraorchestra.